cwang04/LoL-Data-Analysis/README.md

 This is a classification problem as we are trying to sort data into one of 5 possible roles or classes, which requires us to divide the entries based on certain features which are more aligned with a classification algorithm since we are not predicting a continuous value but rather one of 5 possibilities.

 In League of Legend if you play "Blind Pick", the standard non-competitive game mode, players enter the game without an assigned role and must decide themselve who plays what.
 However this also means that we do not know who played which role after the game has ended without directly asking the players what roles they played.
 Thus our model aims to predict the roles of each players by looking at the characters they played and the stats they preformed.
+This could be helpful for stat sites or applications like op.gg where they record the stats of player's games, including "Blind pick" games.

 ## Baseline Model

 **The categorical features we will feed to our model are:**
-*  "Champion"
+*  `Champion`
-*  "League"
+*  `League`

 **The quantitative features we will feed to our model are:**
-*  "killspm"
+*  `killspm`
-*  "deathspm"
+*  `deathspm`
-*  "assistspm"
+*  `assistspm`

-"champion" will probably be the strongest feature in determining the players' roles.
+`champion` will probably be the strongest feature in determining the players' roles.
 In LOL, many champions are fixed to a role.
 For example, champion Caitlyn is exclusively played as an ADC.
 Thus, although some characters can also play in multiple lines, these nominal features will give our model a rough idea of what role is most likely for that feature.

 In LOL, the play style of different regions sometimes differ greatly.
 For example the play styles of people in Asia is a lot different then North America.
-Thus using a nominal feature like "league" that gives us the regions of these games where played allows model to account for these regional differences.
+Thus using a nominal feature like `league` that gives us the regions of these games where played allows model to account for these regional differences.

-In the league, "killspm," "deathspm," and "assistspm," or sometimes generally referred to just as "KDA", is often used to determine the general "score" of each player.
-Typically, roles like supports and jungles should have higher "assistspm" as "helpers" to the game, while roles like bot and mid should have higher "killspm" as the "carries" of the game.
+In the league, `killspm,` `deathspm,` and `assistspm,` or sometimes generally referred to just as `KDA`, is often used to determine the general `score` of each player.
+Typically, roles like supports and jungles should have higher `assistspm` as `helpers` to the game, while roles like bot and mid should have higher `killspm` as the `carries` of the game.
 Thus, this quantitative feature should help our model determine these roles.

 **Our pipeline:**
 *   For the champion, we will use the OneHotEncoder to convert it into numerical data.